skypanther/jirasample/readme.md

 # Jira Sample Builder

-Generates text from your Titanium project to be pasted into a Jira ticket.
+Generates text from your Titanium project that is ready to be pasted into a Jira ticket.

 ## Installation

 Not published to NPM.
 So, install right from GitHub.

 ```
-[sudo] npm install -g git://....
+[sudo] npm install -g https://github.com/skypanther/jirasample.git
 ```

 ## Usage